m-gallegos/SchNet4AIM/README.md

 ![Figure](src/SchNet4AIM/examples/scripts/13P-CO2-NH2.png)

 showing that in such a particular time-window the CO2 molecule gets closer to one of the NH2 moieties of the 13P skeleton, resulting in the emergence of O-H and O-N interactions, in agreement with the SchNet4AIM XCAI trends.

+The standard execution time on a regular desktop computer is typically 0.4 seconds per geometry, with the particular example given taking approximately 40 seconds.

 # References